Scope and Definitions - 1.1

 DatabaseDatabaseDBA database is a collection of information that is organized so that it can be easily accessed, managed and updated.

-De-identified, see also PseudonymisationAvidentifisert, se også Pseudonymisering De-identifying is a procedure removing personally identifiable information fields within a record and replacing by one or more artificial identifiers, e.g. subject number in a clinical trial.
+De-identified, see also PseudonymisationAvidentifisert, se også Pseudonymisering De-identifying is a procedure removing personally identifiable information fields within a record and replacing by one or more artificial identifiers, e.g. participant number in a clinical trial.
 This makes the person in the data record less identifiable while remaining suitable for data analysis and data processing.
 This process is under GDPR called pseudonymisation.

 Description of